ekmolloy/trees-in-the-desert-tutorial/README.md

     &> astral-subset-1-outof-4-log.txt
 ```

+Note that you need to have java installed to run ASTRAL.

 The two **input** options specify
 + `-i [list of gene trees on the taxa in subset 1 in newick format]` (see [here](data/esti-genes-subset-1-outof-4-tre.txt); note that this file is just the estimated gene trees used in Part I pruned down to contain only the taxa in subset 1)
 + `-o [output file name]`